Profile

 About

 I study how neural circuits in the prefrontal cortex give rise to flexible decision-making.
 My lab combines large-scale electrophysiology, computational modeling, and machine learning to decode the population dynamics underlying cognitive control.
-Before joining Stanford, I completed postdoctoral training at MIT and earned my PhD at UC Berkeley.
-My work has been supported by the NIH, NSF, and the Simons Foundation.
+Before joining Harmon, I completed postdoctoral training at Greendale Institute and earned my PhD at Pemberton University.
+My work has been supported by the Wexler Science Fund, Meridian Research Council, and the Lakeshore Foundation.

 Research areas